MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Assistant.md

 [gtk_assistant_] insert_page
 ----------------------------

-Inserts a page in the *assistant* at a given position.
+Inserts a *$page* in the assistant at a given position.

 Returns: the index (starting from 0) of the inserted page